Applied Neural Interfaces

 Emerging Technologies in Neural Interfaces

-Closed-Loop Neural Control and Sensory Feedback Systems
+Closed-Loop Neural Control and Adaptive Feedback Systems

 Connecting Industry and Academia